Russia Replaces Japanese Adhesive for Military Electronics Through Import Substitution

 • has high electrical conductivity, no more than 0.00005 Ohm/cm;

-• has a high density of at least 5 g/cm3, which makes it possible to use it for mounting crystals and assembling semiconductor devices/
+• has a high density of at least 5 g/cm3, which makes it possible to use it in the assembly of crystals and in the assembly of semiconductor devices/

 After the completion of state tests, the Central Design Bureau of Radio Materials is ready to begin mass production of the adhesive.
 They note that this domestic material, instead of imported analogues, will reduce the cost of Russian electronics.